slcs-jsc/jurassic/docs/manual/parallelization.md

 ### What is parallelized?

-OpenMP is used to accelerate computationally intensive loops within a single process, such as:
+OpenMP is used to accelerate selected computationally intensive loops within a single process, especially:

-- radiative transfer calculations,
-- spectral loops,
-- internal numerical kernels.
+- source-function table initialization,
+- kernel/Jacobian finite-difference calculations.

 OpenMP is available in both retrieval and non-retrieval executables.